 Geographic information

-The maps shall according to the Directive be prepared at the national level at the most appropriate scale, and shall be reported/made available to the Commission whilst remaining in a national repository.
+The maps shall, according to the Directive, be prepared at the national level at the most appropriate scale, and shall be reported/made available to the Commission whilst remaining in a national repository.
 In addition some data related to the content of flood hazard and flood risk maps as set out in Article 6, will be required from Member States to enable summary maps with the following content to be produced at the European level via the WISE viewer (or to enable compliance checking or assessments by the Commission and EEA).
 The exact format and content of reporting, as well as the visualisation at EU scale via the updated WISE viewer will furthermore be developed when GIS formats are developed and tested.
 For the first cycle, Member States were able to report either in an INSPIRE compatible format (decentralised system), or if not fully implemented in that Member State, provide hyperlinks to maps available in digital format, with geo-referenced hyperlinks which enabled access from a certain area identified within WISE.

 For the second cycle, reporting formats/schemas shall aim at being fully INSPIRE compliant.
 Further details are provided in the Spatial Guidance (Annex 2).
 The following maps are required: